rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 10. 🔁 *Life, the Universe and Everything*, Douglas Adams
 11. 🔁 *So Long, and Thanks for All the Fish*, Douglas Adams
 12. 🔁 *Mostly Harmless*, Douglas Adams
+13. *The Five: The Untold Lives of the Women Killed by Jack the Ripper*, Hallie Rubenhold

 ## Skimmed / DNF